-The Internet Archive Game Launcher Kodi addon has been updated to v2.1, which is a big update for Android users!
-The full change log is as follows:
+July 8th: The Internet Archive Game Launcher Kodi addon has been updated to v2.1.2, with some new updates and support.
+The change log is as follows:

 Use the table of contents below to jump to a specific area where you are stuck, or keep scrolling to read our entire retro games re Kodi guide now.

 - How to Install & Play Video Games in Kodi

 - Other Retro Games in Kodi Help & Tips

 NOTE: If you see this guide anywhere else other than KODIT I P S.com, it has been stolen.
 Don’t support scumbags in the community!

 Since the release of Kodi 18 Leia, the Kodi software has had full support for retro video games in Kodi.
 That means that you can sync a controller to Kodi (or use a keyboard), install classic video game consoles (called emulators), and load retro video games (called roms).

 Kodi allows retro video games through its inclusion of the RetroPlayer framework, which is a popular software package containing some of the biggest emulators.

 What Video Games Systems are Supported in Kodi 18?